EXPANSION JOINT INSTALLATION AND MAINTENANCE

 - When expansion joints are supplied without external covers and insulation is to be added, a lagging cover should be fitted to prevent insulation material becoming trapped between the bellows convolutions where it can prevent the bellows from functioning correctly.

 On completion of expansion joint installation

-Before the completed system is tested and commissioned it should be subjected to a visual inspection.
-Many years experience has shown that
+Before the completed system is tested and commissioned, it should be subjected to a visual inspection.
+Many years experience have shown that

 careful checking of the installation before pressure testing and final commissioning will help to ensure successful expansion joint installation and performance.
 Before pressure testing and as part of the inspection regime ensure that all temporary shipping and pretensioning devices (marked by yellow and black striped tape) are removed from the expansion joint.

 Pressure test must be carried out according to the stated test specifications on the drawing and/or the tag plates on the expansion joint.

 - Has the expansion joint been damaged during the expansion joint installation?